JetsGame/GroomRL/README.md

 - results/groomerW_final: GroomRL model trained on W jets.
 - results/groomerTop_final: GroomRL model trained on top jets.

+## Input data

+All data used for the final models can be downloaded from the git-lfs repository at https://github.com/JetsGame/data.

 ## Running the code

 In order to launch the code run: